 On May 2, 2011, ConocoPhillips, as the parent company of BROG, the operator of the Waddell Ranch properties, notified the Trustee that as a result of inaccuracies in ConocoPhillips' accounting and record keeping relating to the Trust's interest in proceeds from the gas plant production since January 2007, ConocoPhillips overpaid the Trust approximately \$5.9 million initially.
-ConocoPhillips withheld \$4,068,067 (all of the Waddell Ranch portion of the September, 2011 proceeds) and \$474,480 from the proceeds for October, 2011, which ConocoPhillips then informed the Trustee completes the recoupment.
-ConocoPhillips indicated that these two recoupments will satisfy the initial claim of \$5.9 million.
-Beginning with the October 2012 distribution, the previous deducted proceeds to the Trust of \$480,827 as of December 31, 2012 relating to the gas plant production have been reimbursed to the Trust but adjusted through the corrected gas payments and production to reflect ConocoPhillips' calculation of the corrected interest.
+ConocoPhillips withheld \$4.5 million from the proceeds for 2011 pending completions to the corrections of the accounting procedures.
+Beginning with the October 2012 distribution, previously withheld proceeds of \$4.5 million were reimbursed by ConocoPhillips to the Trust (\$4.0 million and \$0.5 million in 2013 and 2012, respectively).
+ConocoPhillips has adjusted the monthly royalty payments to the Trust since October 2012 by the related reimbursed amounts to reflect ConocoPhillips' ongoing correction of past and current production and royalty allocations and the payment of the previously withheld proceeds.
+These adjustments were completed in the first quarter of 2014.
+The Trust's reported royalty income for the years ended December 31, 2015, 2014 and 2013 was not significantly impacted by these offsetting amounts.
 The Trustee is continuing to evaluate the matter.